Definition of IT Infrastructure

 Service Costs.
 The cost of the auditor's services is another significant challenge.
 Customers need to strike the right balance between service quality and price.
 Comprehensive IT infrastructure audits can be quite expensive, putting them out of reach for some organizations.
 However, the lowest price isn't always the best criteria, as rock-bottom costs may signal low-quality work.

 Availability and Timelines.
-Auditor availability and their ability to complete the work on schedule is another problem.
+Auditor availability and their ability to complete the work on schedule are other problems.
 Auditors are often booked on other projects or have time constraints, making it hard to find one who can fit the customer's schedule.
 Flexibility on timelines is important.

 Trust Issues.
 Trusting the auditor is a core challenge.
 Customers need to be confident in the auditor's reliability and their ability to provide an accurate assessment.
 Checking references, reviews, and credentials can help address this.